 The secret to perfect cakes is the bakestone, called a planc or maen in Welsh.
 Essentially a thick cast-iron griddle, it heats slowly and evenly.
 A cast-iron frying pan or even an electric griddle will work nicely in its place.
-Whatever pan you use, don’t overcrowd it; you’ll need the extra room to reposition the cakes during cooking to avoid burning them.–David Leite
+Whatever pan you use, don’t overcrowd it; you’ll need the extra room to reposition the cakes during cooking to avoid burning them.
+Oh, and no need to say this, I’m sure, but I will: These are best served warm.–David Leite

 Welsh Cakes Recipe